 EMPG Program funds may be used for all-hazards emergency management operations, staffing, and other day-to-day activities in support of emergency management.
-Sub-Recipients are encouraged to fund at least one dedicated Planner, Training Officer, and Exercise Officer.
-Personnel costs, including salary, overtime, compensatory time off, and associated fringe benefits, are allowable costs with EMPG Program funds.
+Personnel costs, including salary, overtime and backfill, compensatory time off, and associated fringe benefits, are allowable costs with EMPG Program funds.
 These costs must comply with 2 C.F.R.
 Part 200, Subpart E - Cost Principles.